-With the 2017 London Marathon taking place shortly, those preparing for the run will be very aware of the struggle ahead.
-A challenge like the marathon is incredibly rewarding but also tough on the body.
+The 2018 London Marathon is just around the corner!
+Are you preparing for the run this year?
+If so, you’ll be very aware of the struggle ahead.
+A challenge like a marathon is incredibly rewarding but also tough on the body.
 Increasing your exercise capacity to this level pushes the limits of endurance both physically and mentally.

 But even though this can feel torturous at times, you should not ignore recurrent pain or discomfort that persists after adequate rest.
 A common mistake is to push through and wait until pain prevents training before seeking care.
 By then, prolonged time off is often necessary to heal.
 It is estimated that 50 to 70 percent of first-time marathon runners drop out before their race.